geo-tp/Django-Api-Auth-Bootstrap/README.md

 Installation
 -------

-This project was made with `python3.10.6`
+This project was created with `python3.10.6`
+You need to configure SMTP infos in `settings.py` to be able to send mail for registration, password reset...

 ### Create a python virtual environment
 ```python3 -m venv ENV_NAME```